-The technical skills of web design are the specific design and technical skills needed to create a website.
-To start, you should experiment with design software, such as Adobe Photoshop, Sketch, and Illustrator, to acquire design skills.
-With these tools, you can learn how to combine fonts, colors, patterns, and white space for eye-catching web design.
-These types of software also help with tasks like photo modification, logo design, and website layouts (called mockups).
+The technical skills of web design are the specific design and technology skills needed to create a website.
+To start, you should experiment with design software, such as Adobe Photoshop, Sketch, and Illustrator.
+With these or other tools, you can learn how to combine fonts, colors, patterns, and white space for eye-catching web design.
+These types of software also help with tasks like photo modification, logo design, and website layouts, called mockups or wireframes.

-To succeed as a web designer, it's also essential to learn about the back end of the process.
-Here are some of the technical skills you'll likely pick up along the way.
+To succeed as a web designer, it's also essential to learn about the back end of the process, including:

 Short for hypertext markup language, HTML is what you'll use to build the structure of a webpage.
 With this tool, you can learn how to perform these functions and more: